 - Get a battery replacement ($49-$69 fee depending on your warranty status, free with AppleCare+)

 If the earbuds still won’t hold a charge very long and you don’t feel like paying for a battery replacement, it may be time for a new pair.
+However, if only one AirPod dies faster than the other, you may still be able to fix it.

 Why can’t I check my Airpods battery?